 Create a custom virtual service on an ASM ingress gateway

 The scenario in this topic is an example.
-In substep 3 Create a traffic routing rule for each lane of Step 2, change the step of creating a traffic routing rule to the step of creating a virtual service by using the following content.
+In substep 3 Create traffic routing rules for the three lanes of Step 2, change the step of creating a traffic routing rule to the step of creating a virtual service by using the following content.
 For more information, see Manage virtual services.

 Run the commands in Step 3: Verify that the end-to-end canary release feature takes effect.
 The following output is generated when you access services in the s1, s2, and s3 lanes: